input-output-hk/iogx/README.md

 This field is required.

-#### 3.2.0.4. **`defaultHaskellCompiler`**
+### 3.2.4. `defaultHaskellCompiler`

-Only one compiler can be visibile in the `$PATH` and be available in the shell.
+Only one compiler at a time can be visible in the `$PATH` and be available in the shell.

 When calling `nix develop`, the `defaultHaskellCompiler` will be selected.

-To enter a different shell refer to the [flake outputs format](#310-flake-outputs-format).
+To enter a different shell, with a different compiler, refer to the [flake outputs format](#310-flake-outputs-format).

-This field is optional and defaults to the first compiler (leftmost) in `haskellCompilers`.
+This field is optional and defaults to the first (leftmost)  compiler in `haskellCompilers`.

-#### 3.2.0.5. **`shouldCrossCompile`**
+### 3.2.5. `shouldCrossCompile`

-Cross-compilation on windows is done via `mingwW64` on `x86_64-linux` only.
+Cross-compilation on Windows is available via `mingwW64` on `x86_64-linux` only.

-When set to true this field affects your final [flake outputs format](#310-flake-outputs-format).
+When set to `true` this field affects your final [flake outputs](#310-flake-outputs-format).

 If you project cannot be cross-compiled then set this field to `false`.

 This field is optional and defaults to `true`.

+---

 ## 3.3. `nix/haskell-project.nix`

-Writing this file requires a non-trivial undertanding of nix and haskell.nix and therefore it should be maintained by a nix expert or a member of `@smart-contracts-dev-empowerment`.

-This file receives useful parameters from IOGX and must return a set of values that will be used to call `haskell.nix:cabalProject'` behind the scenes.
+This file describes your Haskell project and will be evaluated and used internally to call `haskell.nix:cabalProject'`.

-Note that this file will be evaluated for each [`haskellCompilers`](#3203-haskellcompilers), with/wihtout profiling and with/without cross-compiling.

-Therefore, if [`haskellCompilers`](#3203-haskellcompilers) has 2 elements and if [`shouldCrossCompile`](#3205-shouldcrosscompile) is enabled, then this file will be evaluated 8 times.
+This file will be evaluated once for each element in your GHC build matrix: if your [`haskellCompilers`](#323-haskellcompilers) has 2 elements, and if [`shouldCrossCompile`](#325-shouldcrosscompile) is set to `true`, then this file will be called 8 times (taking into account profiled builds).

-Note however that due to the lazy nature of Nix there will be no wasteful evaluations.
+Needless to say: due to the lazy nature of Nix there will be no wasteful evaluations.

-In file is actually optional and will default to an empty project.
+This file is actually optional and will default to an empty project.

 ```nix
 { inputs